MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/change-web-application-bindings.md

 You can now easily change the SharePoint web application IIS bindings in PowerShell through Central Administration.
 The SharePoint farm administrators can use the new **Edit** button available in the Web Application Management page in Central Administration, to select a web application's zone.
 From here they can change the IIS bindings, SSL certificate, and public URL of the web application's zone.

 > [!NOTE]
-> This functionality is only available to user's who are a member of the local Administrators group on the server.
+> This functionality is available only to those users who are a member of the local Administrator's group on the server.

 This article provides detailed guidance for changing the IIS bindings of a web application.

-## Editing a web appliction bindings for SharePoint Server Subscription Edition
+## Editing a web application bindings for SharePoint Server Subscription Edition

 To configure the existing zone attached with the web application and set the port, URL, SSL certificate host header, do the following:

- 1. In Sharepoint, select **WEB APPLICATIONS** > **Edit** to edit the web application.
+ 1. To edit the web application, navigate to **SharePoint** > **WEB APPLICATIONS** and click **Edit**.

     ![Select-edit](../media/extend-exit.PNG)